 Robotic Welding Equipment

-The robot’s process sensors measure the parameters of the welding process and its geometrical sensors the geometrical parameters of the welds.
-By acquiring and analyzing the input information from the sensors, the control system adapts the output of the robotized welding process based on the welding procedure specifications defined in the program.
+By gathering and analyzing the input information from the sensors, the control system will modify the output of the robotized welding process according to the welding procedure specifications (WPS) described in the programming.

 How Robotic Welding Works?